 The standard Snellen chart displays 11 rows of capital letters, with the first row consisting of a single large letter.
 The farther down the chart you go, the smaller the letters become.

-Your Calgary eye doctor will ask you to look through a phoropter – an instrument used to test individual lenses on each eye during an eye exam – and look at the Snellen chart placed 20 feet away.
-Your eye doctor will prescribe the lenses that provide you with the clearest and most comfortable vision.
+Your Calgary optometrist will ask you to look through a phoropter – an instrument used to test individual lenses on each eye during an eye test – and look at the Snellen chart placed 20 feet away.
+Your optometrist will prescribe the lenses that provide you with the clearest and most comfortable vision.

 In many offices, where 20 feet of space may not be available, you’ll be asked to view the chart through a mirror.
 This provides the same visual experience as if you were standing 20 feet away.